python-cffi/cffi/doc/source/embedding.rst

 library.
 It is a file with the extension ``.dll`` on Windows, ``.dylib`` on Mac OS/X, or ``.so`` on other platforms.
 As usual, it is produced by generating some intermediate ``.c`` code and then calling the regular platform-specific C compiler.
+See below__ for some pointers to C-level issues with using the probuced library.

+.. __: `Issues about using the .so`_

 Here are some details about the methods used above: